 In 2009, the Committee carried out a review of the Board Regulations which led to the approval of a new set of Regulations at the meeting held on January 28, 2010.
-Some the most notable approved amendments, summarized earlier, included the change of name to the Corporate Responsibility
+Some the most notable approved amendments, summarized earlier, included the change of name to the Corporate Responsibility and Governance Committee and the express allocation to the Committee of broad powers in the area of corporate governance

-At 2009 year-end and on the date of approval of this Report, the Appointments, Compensation and Corporate Governance Committee was composed of four Directors: three External Directors and one Executive Director.
-Two of the External Directors are Independent Directors, one of whom is Ms. María Ángeles Amador Millán, Chairwoman of the Committee.
+At 2010 year-end and on the date of approval of this Report, the Corporate Responsibility and Governance Committee was composed of four Directors: three External Directors and one Executive Director.
+Of the three External Directors, two are Independent Directors.